 For this “app-centric” view I offer the following figure depicting the potential anatomy of an interoperable educational or learning app:

-The view shown here is informed by numerous insights from many years of IMS members working on many, if not all, aspects of this challenge.
+The view shown here is informed by numerous insights from many years of 1EdTech members working on many, if not all, aspects of this challenge.
 However, it is also flavored by the “dimensions” enumerated in the Next Generation Digital Learning Environment research paper, namely:

 - Analytics, Advising, and Learning Assessment

 Ignoring the detailed information on inputs and outputs for a moment, the following overview statements apply to the figure:

 - An “app” is different than “content” in that content does not process inputs or outputs, while an “app” does